 Forget takeout!
 Make this Easy Shrimp Pad Thai recipe instead.
-It’s ready in under 30 minutes and no stove-top prep (except for the noodles.)
-The sweet, salty and spicy sauce you crave is mixed with tender rice noodles and, of course, topped with lots of fresh goodies.
+It’s ready in under 30 minutes.
+The sweet, salty and spicy sauce you crave is mixed with tender rice noodles and topped with lots of fresh goodies.

-In spite of a love for experiencing new food adventures, we don’t go out as a family and do this very often.
+In spite of a love for new food adventures, we don’t go out as a family and do this very often.
 My daughter is severely allergic to peanuts.
 She is also allergic to soy and egg (and until recently dairy too!)
 It’s complicated.
 When we go out we stick to the stand-bys that have been thoroughly vetted.

-But, that doesn’t mean we don’t dine in and thoroughly enjoy things like Easy Shrimp Pad Thai recipe or Shrimp Sushi Roll Salad.
+But, that doesn’t mean we don’t dine in and thoroughly enjoy things like this Easy Shrimp Pad Thai recipe or Shrimp Sushi Roll Salad.

 We just have to be creative!

 Ingredients in Easy Shrimp Pad Thai Recipe